 Deconstructed Pavlova with Pastry Cream, Citrus-macerated Berries and Lemon Myrtle Meringue ($4) – I’ve ranted against “deconstructed” foods before, and it’s not like anything I have to say on that topic is particularly novel, so I’ll spare you that.

 This is a mixed bag.
 On the one hand, the individual flavors and berries are all quite delicious and fun, at a price point that’s not terrible by Epcot Food & Wine Festival standards.
 On the other hand, the flavors and ingredients don’t coalesce into a satisfying dish.
 Then again, that’s the nature of deconstructed dishes, I guess.
 We could go either way on this one.

-Overall, the Australia Global Marketplace at the 2021 Epcot International Food & Wine Festival is a winner solely by virtue of the Roasted Lamb Chop, which is one of the very best dishes at the event every single year.
-2021 is no exception to that longstanding rule.
+Overall, the Australia Global Marketplace at the 2022 Epcot International Food & Wine Festival is a winner solely by virtue of the Roasted Lamb Chop, which is one of the very best dishes at the event every single year.
+This year is no exception to that longstanding rule.
 We could take or leave both the shrimp and dessert, but you may find both to be better than we did, in which case Australia could be one of the elite booths for you.

 What do you think of the Australia Global Marketplace?
 Have you tried any of the food items at this booth?
 Any thoughts on these items?
 Portion-size or quality-wise, did you have better or worse luck than us with what you ordered?
 Questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!